commtech/fscc-windows/README.md

 ##### How do I download and build the driver source code?
 The source code for the Fastcom FSCC driver is hosted on Github code hosting.
-To check out the latest code you will need Git and to run the following in a terminal.
+To check out the latest code you will need Git and to run the following command in a
+terminal:

 ```
 git clone git://github.com/commtech/fscc-windows.git fscc
 ```

 NOTE: We prefer you use the above method for downloading the driver source code
-      (because it is the easiest way to stay up to date) but you can also get the driver source code from the
+      (because it is the easiest way to stay up to date), but you can also get the driver source code from the
       [download page](https://github.com/commtech/fscc-windows/tags/).

-Now that you have the latest code checked out you will more than likely want to switch to a stable version within the code directory.
-To do this browse the various tags for one you would like to switch to.
+Now that you have the latest code checked out, you will probably want to switch to a stable version within the code directory.
+You can do this by browsing the various tags for one you would like to switch to.
 Version v1.0.0 is only listed here as an example.